Dorr Rebellion: Acote's Hill

 In response, on June 23, King called for another constitutional convention to be held in September, one that would allow blacks to vote for delegates and float the idea of abolishing the property requirement.
-In the meantime, given the activity at Chepachet, a failed attempt by some Dorrites to seize some cannon in Warren, and the renewed talk of Dorr's imminent return, the Algerine called for troops.
-By June 23, a force of 2,500 to 3,000 men, including companies from New York and supplied with arms and ammunition by the federal government, was encamped in Providence under the command of William Gibbs McNeil.
+In the meantime, given the activity at Chepachet, a failed attempt by some Dorrites to seize some cannon in Warren, and the renewed talk of Dorr's imminent return, the Algerines called for troops.
+By June 23, a force of 2,500 to 3,000 men, including companies from New York, and supplied with arms and ammunition by the federal government, was encamped in Providence under the command of William Gibbs McNeil.
 The same day, Dorr returned to Rhode Island and joined his remaining followers.
 By June 27, the force had grown to 3,500, including 200 black militiamen.
 Portions of this force were sent to protect the state's borders while the main body advanced towards Acote's Hill.
 There were also men from Massachusetts.

 The site at Acote's Hill had been selected by Jedediah Sprague, a local tavern owner, staunch Dorrite, and the general of a volunteer unit.
 No more than 300 poorly organized, trained, and equipped men were stationed there, with no one from the original people's government.
 Additionally, there were several cannons, but ammunition was scarce, and much of it was improperly sized.
-In place of proper artillery munitions, a pile of metal scraps had been gathered.
+In place of proper artillery shot, a pile of metal scraps had been gathered.
 The only out of state reinforcement was Walsh and a dozen members of his Spartan Association.
 On 27 June, after receiving no reinforcements and realizing the people's government had effectively abandoned him, Dorr convened the council of war with his remaining advisors.
 Acknowledging the hopelessness of their situation and wishing to avoid unnecessary bloodshed, he issued the order to disband the Dorrite forces.